Federal Privacy Guidelines

 - Students have a right to know what an institution has designated as public/directory information and the right to limit the release.
 Use the Non-Disclosure of Directory Information form to suppress your personal information.

-- Students have a right to know school officials may access their records and the criteria for determining that a student has a legitimate need to know the information.
+- Students have a right to know school officials may access their records and the criteria for determining that a school official has a legitimate need to know the information.

 - Students can file a complaint with the Family Policy Compliance Office in the U.S. Department of Education if they believe information has been disclosed without their consent or withheld from review.
 This complaint must be in writing, be within 180 days of the alleged offense and contain the specifics of the incident.
 The address for submitting complaints is: